 Side weirs or overflow weirs are used to divert extra high flows to overflow waterways.
 Typically a side weir is a weir parallel to the main sewer pipe and with enough high crest elevation to prevent any discharge of dry-weather flow, but it is also low and long enough to discharge required excess of wet weather flow.
 Another example of a side weir is the emergency overflow weir or spillway at the top of a detention pond.

-All conduit control structures are always in series with the conduit.
-So, to model a side weir, you'll need to lay out a conduit at a tee with the main line, and model the side weir as a start control structure on that conduit.
+All conduit control structures are always simulated as being in series (in-line) with the conduit.
+So, to model a side weir (that diverts flow away), you'll need to lay out a conduit at a tee (perpendicular) with the main line, and model the side weir as a start control structure on that conduit.
 To do this set the property of the conduit to "Has Start Control Structure?" (or "Has Stop Control Structure?") to 'True' and create the control structure.
 It should look like the drawing below in the display pane:

 Side Weir Example - saved in CONNECT Edition.zip